The King-Makers: Why the Magi Terrified Herod

 The political implications are not just disturbing, they are knee-buckling.
 Herod earned his throne the hard way by pushing back the Parthian tide.
 Was that tide now returning?
 Were these magoi rogue riders or did they represent the will of an empire?
 Did they come to Jerusalem innocently to do homage or did they come to install a client king of their own?
 What would the Roman Senate do when word of this audacious—or subversive—visit reached their ears?
 Could this cold war escalate into a hot one?
 Herod had to move and he had to move quickly!

-If Herod and the residents of Jerusalem knew these three stories (and others like them) it may explain why everyone in town was disturbed when the magoi dismounted from their camels and slapped the dust from their pantaloons.
-This class of men had a reputation for meddling in royal affairs; oftentimes someone was left bleeding on the floor.
+If Herod and the residents of Jerusalem knew these histories, it explains why the city trembled when the magoi dismounted and slapped the dust from their pantaloons.
+These men had a reputation for meddling in royal successions; where they went, blood usually followed.

 *For the Mosaic taboo, see Deuteronomy 14:8 here.
 The emperor’s pun is lost in the Latin of Macrobius as well as our English.
 However, it comes out playfully in Greek.
 The terms for pig (hus) and son (huios) have similar sounds.